mgrainger87/LLMCodingBenchmarkingFramework/README.md

 Get started by running the `benchmark.py` script.
 Here is an example using built-in problem sets, AIs, and graders:

-`python3 benchmark.py --base_path problem_sets/basic/ --generate --grade --model text-davinci-002 --grader performance correctness`
+`python3 benchmark.py --base_path problem_sets/bugfixing/ --grade --model gpt-4 --grader performance correctness`

-This command provides each problem defined in `problem_sets/basic/problems` to the OpenAI model `text-davinci-002` and grades the resulting code on both correctness and performance.
+This command provides each problem defined in `problem_sets/bugfixing/problems` to the OpenAI model `gpt-4` and grades the resulting code on both correctness and performance.

 ## Extending the benchmarking suite